rkillickdev/the-coffee-run/README.md

 <br>

-For documentation about the manual testing procedure I followed for this project, please follow this link to the [TESTING.md file](https://github.com/rkillickdev/the-coffee-run/blob/main/TESTING.md)
+Please follow this link to the [TESTING.md file](https://github.com/rkillickdev/the-coffee-run/blob/main/TESTING.md), for documentation about the manual testing procedure I followed for this project.

 <br>